Asynchronous Federated Reinforcement Learning with Policy Gradient Updates: Algorithm Design and Convergence Analysis: Discussions

-In this paper, we proposed AFedPG, a novel asynchronous federated reinforcement learning framework which updates the global model using policy gradients from multiple agents.
-To handle the challenge of lagged policies in the asynchronous setting, we designed a delay-adaptive lookahead technique and used normalized updates to integrate policy gradients.
-With the above methods, AFedPG achieves speedup for both sample complexity and time complexity.
-First, our AFedPG method achieves $\mathcal{O}(\frac{{\epsilon}^{-2.5}}{N})$ sample complexity at each agent.
-Compared to the single agent setting (PG) with $\mathcal{O}(\epsilon^{-2.5})$ sample complexity, it enjoys a linear speedup with respect to the number of agents $N$.
-Second, compared to synchronous FedPG, AFedPG improves the time consumption from $\mathcal{O}(\frac{t_{\max}}{N})$ to $\mathcal{O}(\frac{1}{\sum_{i=1}^{N} \frac{1}{t_{i}}})$, where $t_{i}$ denotes the time consumption in each iteration at the agent $i$, and $t_{\max}$ is the largest one.
-The latter complexity $\mathcal{O}(\frac{1}{\sum_{i=1}^{N} \frac{1}{t_{i}}})$ is always smaller than the former one, and this improvement can be significant in a large-scale federated setting with heterogeneous computing powers ($t_{\max}\gg t_{\min}$).
-Finally, we empirically verified the performances of AFedPG compared to PG and FedPG in three MuJoCo environments with different $N$.
-We also demonstrate the improvements with different computing heterogeneity.
-In summary, AFedPG achieves speedup in terms of both sample complexity and time complexity when it is scaled up to a large mobile RL system, especially with large computing power heterogeneity.
+{\bf Conclusions:} We proposed AFedPG, a novel asynchronous FedRL framework that updates the global model using PGs from multiple agents.
+To handle the challenge of lagged (heterogeneous) policies in the asynchronous setting, we designed a delay-adaptive lookahead technique and used normalized updates to integrate PGs.
+We then analytically characterized the convergence bound of AFedPG and showed both global and first-order stationary point convergence guarantees.
+We also showed that AFedPG achieves a speedup for both sample complexity and time complexity.
+First, our AFedPG method achieves $\mathcal{O}(\frac{{\epsilon}^{-2.5}}{N})$ sample complexity at each agent for global convergence.
+Compared to the SOTA result in the single agent setting, \textit{i.e.} PG, with $\mathcal{O}(\epsilon^{-2.5})$ sample complexity, it enjoys a linear speedup with respect to the number of agents $N$.
+Second, compared to synchronous FedPG, AFedPG improves the time complexity from $\mathcal{O}(\frac{t_{\max}}{N})$ to $\mathcal{O}({\sum_{i=1}^{N} \frac{1}{t_{i}}})^{-1}$, where $t_{i}$ denotes the time complexity in each iteration at the agent $i$, and $t_{\max}$ is the largest one.
+The latter complexity $\mathcal{O}({\sum_{i=1}^{N} \frac{1}{t_{i}}})^{-1}$ is always smaller than the former one, and this improvement is significant in a large-scale federated setting with heterogeneous computing powers ($t_{\max}\gg t_{\min}$).
+Finally, we empirically verified the performances of AFedPG compared to various baselines in four MuJoCo environments with different $N$.
+We also demonstrated improvements with different computing heterogeneity.
+It is shown that AFedPG achieves speedup in terms of both sample complexity and time complexity, especially in scenarios with high computing power heterogeneity.

-Investigating asynchronous FedRL with the second-order methods (\textit{e.g.}, natural policy gradients) and adversarial attacks are interesting directions for future research.